CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ## TL;DR

-> [!NOTE]
-> TODO: Show how metadata may be communicated along these open source supply-chains.

-This document offers an overview of [Open Source Software](glossary.md#open-source-software) Supply-chains, taking into account the following perspectives:
+This document offers an overview of [Open Source Software](glossary.md#open-source-software) Supply-chains.

-* This document identifies and maps out places – in Open Source Supply-chains:
+* Taking into account the following perspectives:
     1. Environments and Ecosystems,
     1. Roles, and
     1. Metadata
-* …And enumerate the metadata attributes these Roles typically care about.
+* …Enumerating the Metadata Attributes these Roles typically care about.
-* …Noting the ways each Role may operate on any given metadata attribute,
+* …Noting the ways each Role may Operate on any given Metadata Attribute,
-    * 🟥 Create,
+    * 🟥 Create (authoritative),
-    * 🟨 Assemble or Update,
+    * 🟨 Assemble or Update (non-authoritative),
     * 🟩 Distribute,
     * 🟦 Verify, and
     * 🟪 Censor
-* …Showing any relevant legislation or other requirements that demand the presence of specific metadata attributes.
+* …Showing any relevant regulation or other requirements that demand the presence of specific Metadata Attributes.
-* …So that downstream Roles can:
+* …So that the different Roles within the Supply-chain can:
-    1. Identify second- and third party component projects they depend on,
+    1. Get an overarching map of what other Roles may Operate within their Supply-chain
+    1. Form a picture of what purpose each Role can play in the Supply-chain,
-    1. Learn where any specific attribute is likely to come from,
+    1. Get an idea where a specific Attribute is likely to come from, and which Roles care about them
-    1. Use this to detect and mitigate vulnerabilities,
-    1. Interact with the right upstream communities in effective and sustainable ways.
+    1. Become aware of what upstream communities are involved in their Supply-chain, in order to interact with them in effective and sustainable ways.
+    1. Use this information to both live up to their regulatory obligations and to improve their security posture.

 ## Motivation

-Originally, this document stems from the author's frustration with the lack of a clear Open Source perspective in current SBOM documentation (as of 2023).
-This brought the author to the SBOM devroom at FOSDEM 2024 to offer [a rant](https://fosdem.org/2024/schedule/event/fosdem-2024-3358-can-sboms-become-first-class-citizens-in-open-source-ecosystems-/) about what he perceived as a less-than-ideal state of affairs.
+Originally, this document stems from the main author's frustration with the lack of a clear Open Source perspective in current SBOM documentation (as of 2023).
+This brought him to the SBOM devroom at FOSDEM 2024 to offer [a rant](https://fosdem.org/2024/schedule/event/fosdem-2024-3358-can-sboms-become-first-class-citizens-in-open-source-ecosystems-/) about what he perceived as a less-than-ideal state of affairs.

-Furthermore, this document is also an attempt to explore and map out the consequences that the EU Cyber Resilience Act will have for Open Source Ecosystems.
+Furthermore, this document is also an attempt to explore and map out the consequences that the EU Cyber Resilience Act is likely have for Open Source Ecosystems.
 The CRA is the first regulation that has language that explicitly affects Open Source ecosystems.
 This law introduces a new entity – the Open Source Steward – with obligations to them (and other Roles) to improve the state of Cybersecurity throughout Open Source Supply-chains.
 This has shown us that there's a need to map out what Open Source Supply-chains actually look like, and spell out what Roles can be found throughout it, and more.
+This document therefore also represents the author's exploration of this topic, and could be considered as "public notes" on the matter.
+Still, the author hopes this document can be useful for others than himself and the CPAN Security Group!

 Please take this document as it is – a public set of notes, intended as a source for illumination and as an ongoing conversation – taking incremental steps toward more transparent and accountable Open Source supply-chains.